 - Give them a dog tag.
 This is a more masculine type of jewelry, but can be worn by anyone.
 It can also be used as a keychain or hung from the rearview mirror in a vehicle.

 Cremation Sympathy Gifts for Pet Loss

 Many pet owners choose to cremate their furry or feathered friends so they can keep a part of them forever.
 With permission, you can use a small amount of the ashes in a memorial object or use it to create something unique and special.

 - With a small amount of the pet’s ashes, you can incorporate a part of the pet into a piece of artwork made of glass.
 Glass sheets can be heated and colored, then formed to make shapes or symbols of various sizes.
 You can create a small figurine, a design to be hung on a wall or in a window, or a sphere that can be held in the palm of your hand.
 You could also shape the glass into a heart or other special form.

 - There are many types of jewelry that are water and air-tight and can hold a small amount of the remains, such as necklaces with charms or pendants.

 - Give them a capsule keychain that can hold some of the remains, such as ashes or even fur or feathers.

 - If it doesn’t feel too personal, you may also wish to give a close friend or family member an urn or decorative container to hold the remains.
 This allows them to keep their pet in their home and displayed in a place of honor, such as a mantle.

 Pet Loss Sympathy Gifts of Comfort

-Instead of choosing commemorative sympathy gifts for the loss of a dog or other pet, you may also wish to simply support your friend or family member with something that brings them comfort.
+Instead of choosing commemorative sympathy gifts for pet loss, you may also wish to simply support your friend or family member with something that brings them comfort.
 You can look for ways to provide service to them or to help relieve stress while they take the time they need to grieve.